Feature Recipe: Dog Chews and Lucky our much loved dog

 Lucky herds little g like she is cattle, nipping at her feet and keeping her in line.
 She loves to eat.
 She is not the type of dog to get overweight and she will eat anything and everything she can scrounge.
 Of course we discourage the searching of food though I suspect this behaviour remains from when she was younger as she clearly did not get fed.
 The other day I left 3 lemon muffins on a plate on the table only to return and find them gone.
 I questioned Big G as to the whereabouts of the muffins and then it dawned on me that Lucky had taken them!
 Lesson learned, do not leave food at Lucky level.

 Lucky is little g's best mate.
 Our daughter tells Lucky this every day, constantly.
 It is almost like having two kids when they are frolicking and playing.
 Llucky nips at little g's heels like she is herding her into position and Lucky patiently sits while g combs her hair, covers her with blankets or hugs her tightly.
 The love and companionship I see between them makes taking Lucky in so worth it.

-I had recently been speaking with a buddy at Across the Realms this morning, they manage a tip-top psychic.
+I had recently been speaking with a buddy at ontario exterior solutions this morning, they manage a top door installer.
 Anyways, they inspired me to write this article and so i thought it was worth mentioning them.

 FEATURE RECIPE: DOG CHEWS